 Before beginning each new topic, you will be assigned 1-2 articles to read and review, due before the beginning of the designated class.
 These are newspaper articles relevant to the topic to be discussed, generally from mainstream media outlets and designed to introduce you to the subject matter at hand.
 The articles will be posted on the Econ 241 Moodle page.
 The article reviews MUST be completed and submitted on Moodle before the deadline, or you will receive a mark of zero for that assignment.
 For each review, you will be asked to (1) summarize the subject matter addressed in the article and (2) critique the article in your own words, focusing on elements you agree with, those you do not, and elements that may be overlooked in the article.
 Reviews are expected to be a minimum of 500 words, with at least 2/3 devoted to your critique.
+(If you do not meet both of these criteria, you will not receive full credit for each assignment).
 This is designed to begin your critical thinking process, before we address the theory behind the topics covered.